 After our Chinese experience (see Gung Bao Chicken), I was delighted with the invitation to dine at home.
-Sofia made a point of explaining thateverything she cooks is by feel.
-There are no real measurements to her
+Sofia made a point of explaining that everything she cooks is by feel.
+There are no real measurements of her

 dishes.
-Instead she counts of intuition and years of practice.
+Instead, she counts on intuition and years of practice.

 notes as I could.
 So the recipe I am giving

 you allows you as much leeway as you like.